Collect, recirculate and recycle

 Garment collecting

-We were one of the first brands to launch a garment collecting programme in 2013 and since then we have received over 155,000 tonnes of textiles.1 Customers can drop off their unwanted items in our stores and our partners sort them according to their condition, following criteria set out in the EU waste hierarchy, which prioritises reuse before recycling:
+We were one of the first brands to launch a garment collecting programme in 2013 and since then we have received over 172,700 tonnes of textiles.1 Customers can drop off their unwanted items in our stores worldwide.
+We aim to ensure our partners sort them according to their condition, following criteria set out in the EU waste hierarchy, which prioritises reuse before recycling:

 • Reuse – garments that can be worn again are sold as second-hand clothes.